Feven98/capstone_blog/README.md

     - Install django (pipenv install django)

-- Then activate your virtual enviroment (pipenv shell - if this command not work you can use - python3 -m pipenv shell)
+- Then activate your virtual environment (pipenv shell - if this command not work you can use - python3 -m pipenv shell)

 - Next, open your vs code (code .)